WebOrigami/docs/src/content/framework/tutorial.md

 We often use extensions at the end of file names to indicate the type of data they contain.
 Virtual folders created with functions like `map()` will often change the type of data, so as a convenience those functions allow you to add, change, or remove extensions.

-The `map()` function supportss via an optional `extension` parameter.
+The `map()` function supports via an optional `extension` parameter.
 This takes a string that can describe how an extension should change.

 **Example:** The following are two examples of the `extension` parameter.
 (Note that `.graph` allow comments that start with a `#` character.)